mpgirro/stalla/README.md

 Note that builders validate upon calling `build()`, i.e. the constructed model instance may be `null` if:

 * not all required constructor properties of the backing data class have been initialized in the builder (technical requirement by the type system).
 * not all mandatory information bas been provided with respect to the backing specification (RSS or other XML namespace).
-For example, a `Podcast` needs at least one `Episode` (i.e. one `<item>` within the `<channel>`), so while technically an empty list satisfies the technical requirement
+For example, a
+  [`Podcast`](src/main/kotlin/dev/stalla/model/Podcast.kt) needs at least one [`Episode`](src/main/kotlin/dev/stalla/model/Episode.kt) (i.e. one
-  (required, not`null`), it violates however the logical requirement (at least one element).
+  `<item>` within the `<channel>`), so while technically an empty list satisfies the technical requirement (required, not`null`), it violates however the logical requirement (at least one element).

 #### Enumerated types

 The supported XML namespaces declare several elements that only accept a finite set of predefined values.
-In Stalla, these values are usually modeled via enum classes (e.g. `GoogleplayCategory` or `TranscriptType`).
+In Stalla, these values are usually modeled via enum classes (e.g. [`GoogleplayCategory`](src/main/kotlin/dev/stalla/model/googleplay/GoogleplayCategory.kt) or [`TranscriptType`](src/main/kotlin/dev/stalla/model/podcastindex/TranscriptType.kt)).
 However, some elements, like the Categories of the iTunes namespace, have a more complex structure (e.g. a hierarchy) that cannot be modeled via enums.
 These types still try to provide an interface that is close to that of enums for consistent usage.
-For example, `ItunesCategory` exposed all possible values as members of the companion object (Kotlin) or as static class members
+For example, [`ItunesCategory`](src/main/kotlin/dev/stalla/model/itunes/ItunesCategory.kt) exposes all possible values as members of the companion object (Kotlin) or as static class members (Java).
-(Java).

-Note that the instances exposed by `MediaType` are not the finite set of possible values, but only predefined instances for convenience.
+Note that the instances exposed by [`MediaType`](src/main/kotlin/dev/stalla/model/MediaType.kt) are not the finite set of possible values, but only predefined instances for convenience.

 ### Convenience features